wenyaoxue/expensereportutils/journal-jun24.md

 * added discover bank import
   * including edited importnotecleaner json
 ## FUTURE FUTURE
+* edit from transactions page - reload when switch to summary
 * note on month, cat, month-cat
 * if width % gets under certain fixed size, use arrows page
 * click and drag to select details